 SUNY Maritime maintains several programs to honor students who have earned distinction in the area of academic excellence.
+The following are the recognitions for academic achievement during a semester:

-- Admiral's List Students with a semester average above 3.495 are eligible for Admiral's List. - Dean's List Student with a semester average of 2.995 3.494 are eligible for Dean's List.
+- Admiral's List Students with a semester average above 3.495 are eligible for Admiral's List. - Dean's List Students with a semester average of 2.995 3.494 are eligible for Dean's List.